gustavoalexandre17/gustavoalexandre17/README.md

 👋 Hi there, I'm Alexandre!

-🎓 Computer Science Student
-Passionate about Backend Development & Data Science.
+Computer Science Student, passionate about Backend Development & Data Science.
 🚀 Always learning, building, and exploring new technologies

 🔍 About Me: